webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 {{:WPD:Infrastructure/architecture}}
 = Replacing a VM =

-This document describes how to replace any VM in an existing deployment (e.g. staging) with a new one and install/apply required web application and configurations so we could replace a component that is faulty without affecting the site uptime.
+This document describes how to replace any VM in an existing deployment (e.g. staging) with a new one, install/apply required web application and applicable configurations.
+All of that is done in a way that we can replace a faluty VM without affecting the site uptime.

-Replacing a VM is something very common and can be useful in many situations.
+Replacing a VM is something very common.
 The fact that rebuilding a VM is a set of commands makes it very cheap to rebuild and gives us the insurance that we didn’t left something behind that could break the site.

 '''Note'''; the output of the commands shown in this document were done from the staging deployment level.